Dimensioning Upright Sprinklers in Level Two RCP: A Comprehensive Guide.

 Learn More

-We've already got our note here on our piping plan that we should be good.
-Okay, great.
-So in the next video, let's continue with some ceiling elevations and annotations, and we should be done with our reflected ceiling plans.
+In the next video, we’ll continue with ceiling elevations and annotations, and we should be finished with our reflected ceiling plans.

 photo of Derek Cutsinger